 7. Give Yourself Over to At Least One Song On the Dancefloor

 Do this with all abandon.
 You deserve it.
-Again, here is the "Benny and the Jets" scene for inspiration.
+Again, here is the "Bennie And The Jets" scene for inspiration.

 8. Remember Words Aren't Always Necessary

 The best of friends know when to shut up around each other.
-Sure, that may be when you're hoisting her dress high above toilet water, but can also apply when throwing in your two cents may only pile on to a burdened bride's stress.
+Sure, maybe when you're hoisting her dress high above toilet water, but it can also apply when throwing in your two cents may only pile on to a burdened bride's stress.
 A wedding is usually not the best time to air out every grievance of your friendship, or in Jane's case, publicly unpack years of unacknowledged emotions regarding George, Tess, and her deceased mother with a humiliating and sabotaging slideshow.
 As Casey puts it, "What you did was unleash 20 years of repressed feelings in one night.
-It was entertaining — don't get me wrong — but if it was the right thing to do, you'd feel better right now."
+It was entertaining—don't get me wrong—but if it was the right thing to do, you'd feel better right now."

 9. Know When to Say No